Daksh3K/Learning-Management-System/Tests.md

 ## Test 3: Logging into TEACHER account
 After finishing Test 2, we should see the “Start Menu” JFrame.

-Step 1: On the “Start Menu” Jframe, there should be a “Login” button.
+-Step 1: On the “Start Menu” Jframe, there should be a “Login” button.
 Press the “Login” button.
 We should see this prompt:

 ![loginPrompt](https://user-images.githubusercontent.com/89658307/145689141-390d2d9b-9287-41cd-a6e5-c12cd14db4ee.PNG)

-Step 2: enter “teacherEmail” in the text field and press the “OK” button to login.
+-Step 2: enter “teacherEmail” in the text field and press the “OK” button to login.
 You should see the teacher menu JFrame:

 ![teacherMenu](https://user-images.githubusercontent.com/89658307/145689147-c4a7b965-6335-4a76-b61d-ed28a7773935.PNG)